 What festivals to enjoy in September

-September is a great time to visit Spain and there are plenty of exciting festivals in September to choose from.
-Some of the highlights of this month include the San Sebastian film festival, the Rioja grape harvest, the Stomp festival, La Mercè as well as Tarragona’s Santa Tecla festival.
+Some of the festive highlights held during September includes the San Sebastian film festival, the Rioja grape harvest, the Stomp festival, La Mercè as well as Tarragona’s Santa Tecla festival.

 San Sebastian Film Festival